philipperolet/trg-players/project.md

 ## Refactorings
 - get-test-world in all tests
 - use fixtures for test instr/uninstr
+- :unstrumented in meta rather than body for utils.testing.deftest

 ## Colder
 - Add player using reinforcement learning - basic